JaredBorders/2X/README.md

 5. Once the script finishes deploying the WagerFactory, it will log the address of where the contract was deployed to.
 Update __src/pages/Splash.js__ with this value. (see `wagerFactoryAddress`)

 6. Add LINK token to the RandomNumberConsumer contract.
-See [here](https://docs.chain.link/docs/fund-your-contract/) to learn more about how to do this.
 (The public state variable stored in the WagerFactory (`randomNumberConsumerAddress`) records the address of the RandomNumberConsumer contract)

 7. Run the app